-Wednesday, June 30, 2021: The group will drive north to see two of the main sources of the Jordan River, the Dan and Banias Rivers; go to the Golan Heights to see the Syrian border and Mt.
-Hermon; and proceed to the famous Golan Winery for tour and wine tasting.
+Day 3: The group will drive north to see two of the main sources of the Jordan River, the Dan and Banias Rivers; go to the Golan Heights to see the Syrian border and Mt.
+Hermon, and proceed to the famous Golan Winery for tour and wine tasting.
 The day will end at the Sapir site near the Sea of Galilee, where water is pumped for the National Water Carrier, the water supply system that spans the length and breadth of Israel.
 Dinner and overnight at the Ron Beach Hotel in Tiberias.

-Tuesday, July 6, 2021: The group will depart Eilat and drive via the Ramon Crater to the Negev Desert Research and Development Center near Ashalim, which specializes in using salty water for agriculture.
-It will then proceed to Kibbutz Hatzerim near Beersheba, the southern branch of the Netafim irrigation factory and continue to the desalination facility in Ashkelon or Ashdod on the Mediterranean sea.
+Day 9: The group will depart Eilat and drive via the Ramon Crater to the Negev Desert Research and Development Center near Ashalim, which specializes in using salty water for agriculture.
+It will then proceed to Kibbutz Hatzerim near Beersheba, the southern branch of the Netafim irrigation factory, and continue to the desalination facility in Ashkelon or Ashdod on the Mediterranean sea.
 We will hold a farewell Dinner in Jaffa and then drive to Ben Gurion Airport for a night flight back home.